 User reads the data through the FIFO pointer register, user has to record the number of bytes to be read.
-The

-HT82M9AE/HT82M9AA allows a maximum of 8 bytes of data in each packet.
+The devices allow a maximum of 8 bytes of data in each packet.

-The HT82M9AE/HT82M9AA FIFO is written by packet.
+The FIFO is written by packet.
 To write to FIFO, the following should be followed: